Scottish Dog Breeds – Hello Dogs of Scotland!

 From the rugged borderlands between Scotland and England comes this plucky little character with an adorable “otter head” and legs that seem too long for a terrier.
 Border Terriers were bred to keep up with horses on the hunt while being small enough to flush foxes from their dens.

-These wee warriors have a double coat – wiry on the outside, soft underneath that keeps them warm and waterproof.
+These “wee warriors” have a double coat – wiry on the outside, soft underneath that keeps them warm and waterproof.
 They’re spirited dogs with that classic terrier stubbornness, but they respond brilliantly to mental stimulation and training.

 Shop all of our art gifts for Border Terrier lovers here.

 The largest and most substantial of the setter breeds, the Gordon Setter is a handsome devil with a striking black and tan coat.
 Developed in Scotland for hunting game birds, these dogs were refined at Gordon Castle by the fourth Duke of Gordon in the late 18th century.
+(Hence the name).

 Gordons are built for endurance over speed – they’ll work all day in the field without complaint.
 They’re intelligent, loyal, and absolutely devoted to their families.
 They’ve got energy to burn and need plenty of exercise and mental stimulation to stay happy.